 We have derived, and believe that we will continue to derive, a portion of our revenues from Kingsoft Group and Xiaomi.
-Revenues from Kingsoft Group in the aggregate accounted for 4.0%, 3.5% and 3.1% of our total revenues in 2017, 2018 and the nine months ended September 30, 2019, respectively.
-Revenues from Xiaomi in the aggregate accounted for 27.0%, 24.6% and 15.7% of our total revenues in 2017, 2018 and the nine months ended September 30, 2019, respectively.
+Revenues from Kingsoft Group in the aggregate accounted for 4.0%, 3.5% and 2.8% of our total revenues in 2017, 2018 and 2019, respectively.
+Revenues from Xiaomi in the aggregate accounted for 27.0%, 24.6% and 14.4% of our total revenues in 2017, 2018 and 2019, respectively.
 We cannot assure you that we will be able to maintain the customer relationships with Kingsoft Group and Xiaomi in the future.
 Any failure to maintain close relationships with them will result in declines in our revenues, which could have an adverse effect on our business, results of operations and financial condition.